It is common knowledge that our climate is warming up and it is everyone's responsibility to do their bit to improve the environment around us.

 2022 - EcoDesign

 From 2022, new legislation will mean that the testing for woodburning stoves will be even more stringent and will make stoves the most efficient they have ever been which is only great news for the environment and proves that this industry has the environment as one of it's main concerns.
 EcoDesign approval will take over from the current CE approval.
-At ACR, we have already committed to ensure that all our new stoves coming to market will be EcoDesign ready - a lot of our existing stoves already meet this high standard and have been granted SIA EcoDesign approval by HETAS.
+At ACR, we have already committed to ensure that all our new stoves coming to market will be EcoDesign ready - the majority of our stoves already meet this high standard and have been granted SIA EcoDesign approval by HETAS.
 This means that they are amongst some of the highest efficiency stoves available in the market place.
-It is more important than ever to ensure that only seasoned wood with less than 20% moisture content is burned on these appliances.
+We will ensure our remaining 4 models will be SIA EcoDesign approved by the end of Summer 2019 as part of our ongoing commitment to the environment.
+It is more important than ever to ensure that only seasoned wood with less than 20% moisture content is burned on these appliances and as such, we recommend that you purchase logs which are from the Ready To Burn scheme.
+For more information on this, please visit www.readytoburn.org

 Hardwoods for example Oak, Ash, Beech and Birch are denser and as such burn slower which makes these logs ideal for using in a stove.
 Softwoods for example Spruce, Pine and Fir are softer and as such burn faster so these are not the best.